 Medium Tanks – General Purpose Fighters

 Medium tanks are your jack-of-all-trade warriors.
 They don’t specialize in any one task, but they can fulfill any role in a pinch, from scouting to flanking to squaring up against enemy units.
 Well-balanced and always ready for action, Medium Tanks can get into firing positions much quicker than Heavy tanks, and they can both dish out and take more damage than Light Tanks.

 As General Purpose Fighters, Medium Tanks can adjust to the team’s needs on the fly.
 Need information on enemy positions?
 You can scout.
 Is your team preparing for an assault on the enemy base?
 Roll on over to prepare for the attack.
 Has one of your bases been attacked by a surprise force of enemy reinforcements?
 Get into the fray and make use of your armor to absorb some of their fire.
 Where a Light or a Heavy tank would only be viable for some of those scenarios, the arrival of a Medium Tank is appreciated in any situation.

 Heavy Tanks – Big, Bad Brawlers

 Their biggest issue is maneuverability.
-Not only are heavy tanks slow to get revved up, their max speeds are pathetic in comparison to Medium and Light tanks.
+Not only are heavy tanks slow to get revved up, but their max speeds are also pathetic in comparison to Medium and Light tanks.
 On top of this, they take forever to turn; get caught in a corner or take a wrong turn and you’re probably late to the firefight.

-When you’re in the seat of a Heavy Tank, the slow speeds and poor turn rates makes slight errors incredibly costly.
+When you’re in the seat of a Heavy Tank, the slow speeds and poor turn rates make slight errors incredibly costly.
 A single missed shot or poorly chosen movement path can lead to your enemy gaining precious seconds to position themselves for an attack.